The Story of the Tennes Family and Country Mill Farms

 If city officials can take away a veteran's license to do business in the market simply because he dared express his religious beliefs on Facebook, then no American is truly free.

-Our government should be protecting our rights, not punishing us for exercising our freedom.
+Our government should be protecting our rights, not punishing citizens for exercising their freedom.
 And the government certainly should not be reaching outside its jurisdiction just to advance its political agenda.

 “This isn’t just about our ability to sell at the farmer’s market.
-It’s really about every American’s right to make a living and not have to worry about being punished by the government.”
+It’s really about every American’s right to make a living and not have to worry about being punished by the government.”— Steve Tennes

-The political winds of the government change every time we elect new representatives.
+The political winds of the government change frequently—most notably when we elect new representatives.
 The government may be punishing the Tennes family now for speaking about their biblical view of marriage, but it could punish any one of us for speaking a message it doesn’t like in the future.

 Will you stand with the Tennes family, and with others who are being punished for their faith, to provide the strong legal defense they need?